School Committee - February 06, 2025

 Thank you very much.

-So the context is that there was some legislation approved
+So, the context is that there was some legislation approved in Massachusetts.

 Local police departments would review the footage and determine whether fines should be issued and buses with automated cameras would be marked.